pollev/Kringlecon-2-Turtle-Doves/index.md

 ![easy victory 1](images/victory_bypass.png)
 ![easy victory 2](images/victory_bypass_2.png)

 ...
-And that is how I had to tell my colleague why I had already completed the game even though we had agreed not to play.
+And that is the story of how I had to tell my colleague why I had already completed the game even though we had agreed not to play.

 ## Terminal Challenges